M4XH4CK36/insta-crack/README.md

 # insta-crack
-This is a tool used to crack Instagram and Facebook
-$ apt update -y && apt upgrade -y
+This is a tool used to crack Instagram and Facebook$ apt update -y && apt upgrade -y

 $ pkg install git -y